groupdocs/reference.groupdocs.com/content/sites/groupdocs/signature/english/net/groupdocs.signature.options/previewpagedata/filename/_index.md

 ---
 title: FileName
 second_title: GroupDocs.Signature for .NET API Reference
 description: Name of a file which is being processed in order to get page previews.
+In case of nameless stream processing it equals fromstream.
 type: docs
 weight: 20
 url: /net/groupdocs.signature.options/previewpagedata/filename/
 ---
 ## PreviewPageData.FileName property

 Name of a file which is being processed in order to get page previews.
+In case of nameless stream processing it equals 'fromstream'.

 ```csharp
 public string FileName { get; }